 Your Future is Calling.
 With the GED, You Can Answer!

-The paper/pencil version of the GED test expired at the end of 2013 and your scores expired too.
-You will now be required to start the test over, even the parts you passed prior to January 1, 2014
+It's you time to shine with the GED on the Computer!
+The paper/pencil version of the GED test is no longer available in Colorado.
+You will have the opportunity to start the test over, even the parts you passed prior to January 1, 2014.

 The purpose of the test, General Educational Development (GED) is to provide an opportunity for any adult who did not complete a high school program but would like to have their learning experiences encountered in everyday life evaluated and recognized.
 The GED Test makes it possible for qualified individuals to earn a high school credential, thus providing opportunities for hundreds of thousands of adults to

 Did you know GED graduates include: comedian Bill Cosby, actor Christian Slater, U.S. Senator Ben Nighthorse Campbell of Colorado, and Delaware’s Governor Ruth Ann Minner.
 One out of every seven high school diplomas issued each year in the United States is based on passing the GED Tests.